toddpress/glint/README.md

 ## 🎯 TL;DR
   - 🚀 No JSX, No build step, Just Web Components.
   - ⚡ No VDOM, only updates what changes.
-  - 🎨 Scoped styles for free: No CSS-in-JS, no extra tooling.
+  - 🎨 Scoped styles for free, no extra tooling.
   - 🔗 Works anywhere: Use inside React, Vue, Svelte, or vanilla JS.

 <br />